cloudify-cosmo/cloudify-stage/README.md

 1. **Application start**

    You can run the application by starting the stage backend server and starting [webpack dev server](https://webpack.js.org/configuration/dev-server/) serving client side:
-   * Run `cd backend && npm run devStart` to start backend server.
+   * In 'backend' folder, run `npm run devStart` to start backend server (Notice: you will need to have write permissions to `/var/log/cloudify/stage`).
+For more information and troubleshooting visit [backend](./backend).
-   * Run `npm run devServer` to start webpack dev server.
+   * And also run `npm run devServer` to start webpack dev server.

 At this point you should have development environment configured and running.
 Open [http://localhost:4000](http://localhost:4000) page in your web-browser to see if application is running.